-When looking at prescribing statistics for co-codamol in recent years, there has not been much change in the volume of prescriptions issued.
-4% decrease of co-codamol prescriptions can be observed between 2016 and 2019 (15.6mln in 2016 vs 15.0mln in 2019).
+When looking at prescribing statistics for Co-codamol in recent years, there has not been much change in the volume of prescriptions issued.
+A 4% decrease in Co-codamol prescriptions can be observed between 2016 and 2019 (15.6mln in 2016 vs. 15.0mln in 2019).

-Some people may find a combination of codeine and paracetamol as a better painkiller but at the expense of side effects, which are common with codeine and codeine-containing products.
+Some people may find a combination of Codeine and Paracetamol as a better painkiller but, at the expense of side effects, familiar with Codeine and Codeine-containing products.

 The volume of prescriptions: 6,725,949

 Naproxen is the most common prescription painkiller out of the drug class called Non-Steroidal Anti-Inflammatory drugs (NSAIDs).

 NSAIDs are used to help manage pain and inflammation.